sillsdev/khmer-character-specification/specification.md

 *   [U+17D2] [U+178A]		ក ណ <mark style="background-color:#BFBFBF">្ដ</mark> ា ល	> កណ្ដាល 	‘Kandal province’
 *   [U+17D2] [U+178F]		ក ណ <mark style="background-color:#BFBFBF">្ដ</mark> ា ល	> កណ្តាល	**<font color="red">incorrect sequence</font>**

+This is a tricky issue which requires re-consideration of whether or not to equat these two identical characters.

 #### 7.4.8.
 Spaces and Joiners

 *   Zero Width Space is an invisible space (i.e. no width) which is usually put in between words in a sentence.
 It is helpful for text processing tools because it tells where the word boundaries are (Open Forum of Cambodia 2004:16-17).
 *   Zero Width non-Joiner can be inserted before consonant shifters in order to prevent them from being rendered as subscript (​ុ), and it can also be inserted directly before vowels in order to prevent the formation of ligatures between the base character and the vowel.
 (Kanjahn 2012:3).
-*   Zero Width Joiner can also be used before vowels to force a ligature between above vowels (see the section on **[Special Treatment of Consonant Shifters](#SpecialTreatmentofConsonantShifters)**) and certain consonants.
+*   Zero Width Joiner can also be used before vowels to force a ligature between above vowels and certain consonants (see section **6.4. ក, គ, ត, ភ, វ and ិ, ី, ឹ, ឺ**) .

 ## 8. Text Processing <a name="TextProcessing"></a>